STUDY JAPANESE ONLINE WITH NATIVES HERE

 Both in the West and in Japan, people have the habit of playing lucky numbers, dream numbers or other things.
 In Japan the culture of luck is very prevalent due to its Shinto and Buddhist beliefs.

-There are some who use lottery generators, make advanced calculations and use true strategies in order to win, even if they are small prizes.
-There are people who live only on gambling.
+There are some who use lottery generators, do advanced calculations, and use real strategies in order to win, even if they are small prizes.
+There are people who live solely from betting.

 Once I went to line up at the lottery to pay the bill, the woman spent nearly an hour filling out about 100 lottery tickets.
 This one was probably determined to win.